matfantinel/fantinel.dev/src/lib/posts/blog-development-sveltekit.md

 I've recently re-launched my personal website and blog, that's now reached its 3rd version.
 There was nothing wrong with the previous one, but I wanted to both give it a small visual refresh and learn something new.
 So, after a month or so of working on it on my free time, <SparklingHighlight>voilà</SparklingHighlight>, you're seeing it right now!

 <Callout type="warning">
-  SvelteKit is still a work in progress, and as such its API has changed considerably since I wrote this article.
+	SvelteKit is a work in progress, and as such its API might have changed since this article was last updated.
 Most of the concepts explained here are still in vigor, since the goal of the project hasn't changed, however some specifics might not work as written here.

-I'll try to keep this article updated, but won't make any promises.
-Usually the site itself is kept up-to-date though, so you can always check the source code and latest commits in case something in this article does not work anymore.
+	I'll do my best to keep this article updated as these changes are made.
+If you find anything in here that's not working anymore, feel free to [let me know!](https://github.com/matfantinel/matfantinel.github.io/issues)
 </Callout>

 <div style="display: grid;place-items: center;max-width: 300px;margin: 20px auto 0;">